Thanksgiving sandwich: Popular culture

-In the 1998 episode of Friends, S5E9 "The One with Ross' Sandwich", character Ross Geller constructs a double-decker Thanksgiving leftovers sandwich featuring a so-called "moist maker"—the middle bread slice soaked in gravy.
-Ross' sandwich, referred by fans by the synecdoche "The Moist Maker", features in the show's official cookbook, released 2020.
+In the 1998 episode of Friends, S5E9 "The One with Ross' Sandwich", character Monica Geller constructs a double-decker Thanksgiving leftovers sandwich for her brother Ross Geller, featuring a so-called "moist maker"—the middle bread slice soaked in gravy.
+Ross's sandwich, referred by fans by the synecdoche "The Moist Maker", features in the show's official cookbook, released in 2020.